PabloSzx/useRememberState/README.md

 ## Why

----

-When you use **useState** you need to give a _default value_, usually it's just used as a placeholder, but what if you want that value to be data you already put before?, the common solution is use the _default value_ calling **localStorage.getItem(_name_)**, but of course you need to call **localStorage.setItem(_name_, _value_)** before, and this call should be handled everytime the value you want to save is changed.
+When you use **useState** you need to give a _default value_, usually it's just used as a placeholder, but what if you want that value to be data you already put before?, the common solution is to use the _default value_ calling **localStorage.getItem(_name_)**, but of course you need to call **localStorage.setItem(_name_, _value_)** before, and this call should be handled everytime the value you want to save is changed.
 And you have to keep in mind that if you have **SSR** implemented, there is no **localStorage** on the server, so you need fallbacks, so clearly it just becomes a nightmare and tons of repetitive code.

 All that problem is solved using the custom hook **useRememberState**

 ## Usage

----

 The return values from the hook are exactly the same as **useState**, but the arguments should be first a **consistent name** which is going to be used as **key** for **localStorage**, and after that a **default value**, which is going to be used as fallback for the first time render or server side rendering.